How do rocks deform ?

 C per km) is 117 degrees C + 20 C (the surface temperature) = 137 C.

 For comparison, water boils at a temperature of 100 C !
-Air conditioning enables work in these deep mines; however, even the chilled air has a temperature of 90 degrees Fahrenheit and has typically humidities of 100%.
+Air conditioning enables work in these deep mines; however, even the chilled air has a temperature of 90 degrees Fahrenheit and typical humidities of 100%.

 The common mineral quartz maks a transition from brittle